kubowania/breakout/README.md

 * This is a course for people who have never coded and would like to learn

 ### Who this course is for:
-* For complete beginners curious about JavaScript
+* For beginners with an understanding of the fundamentals of JavaScript.

+If you are looking to learn the fundamentals of HTML,CSS and JavaScript, watch my 12hr Codig Bootcamp [here](https://www.youtube.com/watch?v=Xm4BObh4MhI&list=RDCMUC5DNytAJ6_FISueUfzZCVsw)

 When you have finished your project I would love for you to share it with me - you can find me on [YouTube](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)  or [Twitter](https://www.twitter.com/ania_kubow).